-- In the second hour, we will have a brief (20 minute) lecture on issues of race and ethnicity as they relate to and shape food insecurity and inequity in the food system.
+- In the first hour we will have a lecture on issues of race and ethnicity as they relate to and shape food insecurity and inequity in the food system.
 In the following 30 minutes, we will adopt a critical race perspective to collectively examine values, beliefs and assumptions in a food insecurity case study.

 - In tutorial, you will have time to work on your community project

 After completing this lesson, you should be able to:

 - Articulate the ways in which individual, institutional, and structural racism relate to and shape issues of inequity in the food system and intersect with other forms of systemic inequity.

 - Gibb, N., & Wittman, H. (2013).
 Parallel alternatives: Chinese-Canadian farmers and the Metro Vancouver local food movement.
 Local Environment, 18(1), 1–19.
 Retrieved through the UBC Library Website.

 The food system is a racial project that produces racialized subjectivities and hierarchies, consolidates white privilege and oppresses communities of color (Sbicca & Myers, 2017, p.
 32)

 In this session, we will discuss ways in which race intersects with issues of power and privilege in the food system.
 In the video below, Malik Yankini, explores the connections between race, food and health.